About the Safe Grow Act

 Before applying a restricted pesticide applicators must request a waiver and receive approval from the City.

-When applying a waiver the applicant shall provide substantial proof that they have exhausted all reasonable alternatives to the use of restricted pesticides for lawn care.
+When applying for a waiver the applicant shall provide substantial proof that they have exhausted all reasonable alternatives to the use of restricted pesticides for lawn care.
 In deciding waiver requests, the City Manager shall balance the need for the use of restricted pesticides against the risks of such use.
 Restricted pesticide shall only be applied after a waiver is granted by the City.

 Complete the waiver form and submit it to the Public Works Department directly.